stemple/tictactoe/README.md

 # tictactoe
-This App is a demionstration for APCSP students.
+This App is a demonstration for APCSP students.